Demon (poem)

 Demon (Демон) is a poem by Mikhail Lermontov, written in several versions in the years 1829 to 1839.
 It is considered a masterpiece of European Romantic poetry.

-Lermontov began work on the poem when he was just 14 or 15, but completed it only during his Caucasus exile.
+Lermontov began work on the poem when he was about 14 or 15 but completed it only during his Caucasus exile.
 Lermontov wrote six major variations of the poem, and the final version was not published until 1842, after his death.

+Summary

-The poem is set in Lermontov's beloved Caucasus Mountains.
+The poem is set in the Caucasus Mountains.
 It opens with the eponymous protagonist wandering the earth, hopeless and troubled.
 He dwells in infinite isolation, his immortality and unlimited power a worthless burden.
-Then he spies the beautiful Georgian Princess Tamara, dancing for her wedding, and in the desert of his soul wells an indescribable emotion.
+Then he spies the beautiful Princess Tamara, dancing for her wedding, and in the desert of his soul wells an indescribable emotion.